 Q4: Are you hiring?

 A4: At this time, we are not needing any help making product or processing orders.
 As much as I would love to bring more folks on board to help achieve my goals, the business is not to a point where I can do that.
 The best way to help make this happen, is to sell more goods.
-There will be a point where the amount of business we will be doing will force us to take a dramatic jump to where hiring a couple extra hands will be required.
-We vision this to be a “factory store” – a place where we can make our wares, offer direct retail as well as support our online business.
-We think we are still a couple years out from this happening.
-Sadly, Chicago is far too expensive of a market to do this now to help make the need be sooner.
-This is a factor to why we are willing to consider relocating to a more balanced market to permit this level of growth.
+There will be a point where the amount of business we will be doing will force us to take a dramatic jump to where hiring a couple extra hands will be necessary.
+We envision this to be a “factory store” – a place where we can make our wares, offer direct retail, and support our online business.
+Until we are able to open our own store, we will continue to vend at area street festivals and larger events.
+When these happen, we put a call out for help via our Facebook page.
+Helpers are like volunteers but are compensated and will also have a meal paid.

 Q5: “I prefer to shop from eco-friendly businesses.
 I see you use plastic bottles and jars as well as bubble wrap and other plastics in packing shipment.
 Why?”

 This is not the exact question we get asked, but a summary of many comments and questions we have received over the years.